 Dr Roger Clarke, chair of the Australian Privacy Foundation, said there was a lack of laws that protected people's privacy from media organisations, saying that the ACMA codes that relate to media behaviour “have shown that they are a total waste of space when it comes to protecting individuals privacy against media intrusions”.

-Pilgrim noted that there is a code making provision under the Privacy Act that allows him or an organisation to develope a code in regards to a specific technology such as unmanned aerial vehicles (UAVs).
+Pilgrim noted that there is a code making provision under the Privacy Act that allows him or an organisation to develop a code in regards to a specific technology such as unmanned aerial vehicles (UAVs).

 “In the absence of anyone taking up that offer I could develop the code myself through office and impose it on various entities.
 But again it’s restricted only to those entities that are covered by the Privacy Act.”